 • Olive oil

 Cut the onion in long strips and roast in a pan or oven with some olive oil, salt and pepper.
 Chop the hazelnuts roughly and toast in a pan.
 Wash and mix the salad leaves.
 Cut the halloumi in thick slices and fry in some olive oil in a pan until golden and crisp.
 Cut the figs lengthwise into 6 pieces and place on top of the salad, alternating with pieces of halloumi, and sprinkle with toasted hazelnuts.
 Dress with olive oil, balsamic vinegar and s&p to taste.

-This activity has been funded with support from the EU and co-financed by the Ministry for Social Dialogue, Consumer Affairs, and Civil Liberties.
-This project reflects the views only of the author, and funders cannot be held responsible for the content or any use which may be made of the information contained therein.
+Citizen’s Cap project has been funded with support from the European Commission and co-financed by the Ministry for Social Dialogue, Consumer Affairs, and Civil Liberties.
+This project reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.